baocongchen/CarND-Vehicle-Detection/writeup_template.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I could have improved prediction accuracy if I had augmented the data.
+An accuracy of 99.21% is not good enough for practical application on the road.
+Although I already used tracking method to smooth the boxes, I still encountered some blobs as showed in the video.
+I have not tested on different environments, driving conditions such as dark night, intensive sun light, snow...etc.